-How much 1 do you wish 1 to allocate to o philanthro ppy in the ne ext year, ov er the next sevei ral years, or fo r a longer po eriod?
+How muci n do you wis n to allocate to philantr ropy in the e next year, over the

+next seve ral years, or for a longer period?

+-

 Once you have determined your annual budget, you can allocate funds across your focus areas.
 In addition to supporting organizations financially, you may wish to make non-monetary contributions of your time and talent by volunteering, including serving on a board (see Chapter 9: Engaging Organizations and Developing Relationships With Their Leadership).